Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

 \subsection{Selection using the [$\alpha $/Fe]-[Fe/H] plane}

-The most common method of separating the thin and thick discs is by using the [$\alpha $/Fe]-[Fe/H] plane, because it shows a relatively clear separation between the two populations \citep{fuhrmann_nearby_1998, bensby_elemental_2003}.
-Similarly to the method based on [Mg/Mn]-[Al/Fe], this one is based on the theory that different types of supernova occur at different time scales during the evolution of the Galaxy and produce different amounts of different elements.
-The thick disc stars have higher values of [$\alpha$/Fe] than thin disc stars because the thick disc stars are relatively more enriched by type II supernovae, which are caused by massive stars with shorter lifetimes and yield more $\alpha$-elements than iron, than type Ia supernovae, which are caused by white dwarfs in evolved binaries and produce relatively more iron.
+The thin and thick disc populations show a clear separation in the [$\alpha $/Fe]-[Fe/H] plane \citep{fuhrmann_nearby_1998, bensby_elemental_2003}.
+Similar to the [Mg/Mn]-[Al/Fe] method, this separation is based on the fact that SNe\,II and SNe\,Ia occur at different timescales and produce different amounts of different elements.
+Thick disc stars have higher [$\alpha$/Fe]-values than thin disc stars because they are more enriched by SNe\,II, which yield more $\alpha$-elements than iron, than SNe\,Ia, which produce no $\alpha$-elements and more iron.

-We use Mg to represent $ \alpha $ since it gives a clear distinction between the two discs when using the APOGEE DR17 data.
-In this method, a dividing line is manually chosen in the [Mg/Fe]-[Fe/H] plane\footnote{ We investigate another method for placing the line in this space, based on using a copula in the [$\alpha$/Fe]-[Fe/H] plane \citep{patil_decoding_2024}, in Appendix \ref{appendix:chem_copula}. }.
-All the stars below the line are assumed to be thin disc (low-$\alpha$) stars, and those over the line are assumed to be thick disc (high-$\alpha$) stars.
-To remove accreted and halo stars, we use a simple cut-off at [Fe/H] $= -1.0$.
-Stars with metallicities below this limit are assumed to be accreted or halo stars, and those above are assumed to be disc stars.
+We used magnesium to represent $ \alpha $ since it gives a clear distinction between the two discs when using the APOGEE DR17 data.
+A dividing line was manually chosen in the [Mg/Fe]-[Fe/H] plane\footnote{Placing the dividing line with a copula in the [$\alpha$/Fe]-[Fe/H] plane \citep{patil_decoding_2024} is investigated in Appendix \ref{appendix:chem_copula}.}.
+All the stars below the line were assumed to be thin disc (low-$\alpha$) stars, and those above were assumed to be thick disc (high-$\alpha$) stars.
+To remove accreted and halo stars, we used a simple cutoff at [Fe/H] $= -1.0$.
+Stars with metallicities below this limit were assumed to be accreted or halo stars, and those above were assumed to be disc stars.